 Connectedness and technology’s power to increase communication has been on the public’s mind, especially with the ever-present idea that technology hinders connection.
 Microsoft is no exception.
 Despite their mission to increase connectedness through Lync, Microsoft is creating a divide.

-Cisco WebEx Meeting Center is a browser-based web conferencing tool that enables real-time file sharing, video conferencing and free calling.
+Cisco WebEx Meeting Center is a browser-based Web conferencing tool that enables real-time file sharing and collaboration, high definition video conferencing, and free phone and VoIP calling.